Kafka

 # ----------- 1.
 PLAIN and SCRAM auth section ---------------

-# Mechanism used for the authentication
+# Mechanism used for authentication

 #

-# Required for the section.
-Might be: 'aws_msk_iam', 'plain', 'SCRAM-SHA-256', 'SCRAM-SHA-512'
+# Required for this section.
+Can be: 'aws_msk_iam', 'plain', 'SCRAM-SHA-256', 'SCRAM-SHA-512'

 mechanism: plain